montrehack/montrehack.github.com/_posts/2018-01-17-battleship-reverse.md

 <a id="english"></a>

-# Next edition: January 17th, 2018

-## Battleship game reversing challenge from Flare-On
+# Battleship game reversing challenge from Flare-On

 The next edition of MontréHack will be held on January 17th, 2018.